eidsvold/fpl-motw/README.md

-# FPL Manager of the Week
+# Fantasy Premier League (FPL) Manager of the Week

 #### Install